MetabolomicsHK/assayR/README.md

         repos = NULL, type = "source")

 If you have
-not yet installed R, please visit [CRAN](https://cran.r-project.org/).
+not yet installed R, or have an older version, please visit [CRAN](https://cran.r-project.org/).
 And I heartily recommend
 [RStudio Desktop](https://www.rstudio.com/products/RStudio/#Desktop).